2.5 Grading System

 Dismissal: A permanent separation of the student from the institution.
 A student who is dismissed is not eligible to return to the institution.

-The following procedures should be applied for students seeking academic renewal:
+Procedures The following procedures should be applied for students seeking Academic Renewal:

 - All previously attempted coursework continues to be recorded on the student’s official transcript.